Veys101/Paper-Recommendation-Application/README.md

 # Paper-Recommendation-Application [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)
 The project was written by Python.The aim of Paper Recommendation application is to recommend related paper to users.
+The web platform is called ESOGU Paper.
+The web platform provide service to access papers and recommend related to that paper.
+For more details, browse ESOGU Paper folder.

 ## Methods used in the project
 - Content-Based Filtering